 So, how can increasing progesterone levels help you get pregnant?
 Most importantly, progesterone enables pregnancy in the first place.
 Without it, a fertilized egg won’t be able to implant in the uterine lining because that lining won’t be thick enough to enable implantation and development.

-Once you’re pregnant, how can progesterone help you stay pregnant?
+Once you’re pregnant, does progesterone help you stay pregnant?
 By helping to support the healthy development of the fetus and by lowering the chances of miscarriage.

 On the flip side, if you have low progesterone levels during your cycle or during pregnancy, you’re at higher risk for problems like: